carrotsmuggler/Uniswap-V3-price-calculator/README.md

 A simple foundry repo to find the price of an Uniswap V3 pool.
 The price is calculated in either 18 or 6 decimals.
 The output logged is in floating point format.
 Default case is for arbitrum chain.

+Also a good repo to clone if you need all the uniswap interfaces for solidity 0.8.0 and up.

 ## Example usage

 Add an rpc url in a `.env` file following the `.env.example` file.
 If no rpc url is present, the code will use a public rpcurl by default.